slimndap/wp-theatre/readme.txt

 This section describes how to install the plugin and get it working.

 1. Install the plugin.
-1. Start adding your productions and events using the Theater-menu or the Theater dashboard widget.
+1. Create your first event by clicking on the Theater-menu.

 __Productions and events__